Alammahadika/Gibran-Rebranding-Uncensored/README.md

 weighted avg       0.77      0.78      0.76      3609

 ```
-A YouTube comment sentiment analysis experiment using TF-IDF plus supervised classification yielded an accuracy of 77.5%.
+Experiments on YouTube comment sentiment analysis using TF-IDF + supervised classification achieved an accuracy of 77.5%.
-The model performed quite well on negative comments (precision 0.79, recall 0.91), while its performance was lower on positive comments (precision 0.74, recall 0.51).
+The model performs well in identifying negative comments (precision 0.79, recall 0.91), while its performance on positive comments is comparatively lower (precision 0.74, recall 0.51).
-Evaluation results using classification_report (sklearn) indicate that the model is generally quite reliable for analyzing public discourse related to Gibran's rebranding.
+The evaluation output using classification_report (sklearn) indicates that overall, the model is reasonably reliable for analyzing public discourse regarding Gibran’s re-branding.